School Mental Health

 Comprehensive School Mental Health

-Co-developed by the Mental Health Technology Transfer Center (MHTTC) Network Coordinating Office and the National Center for School Mental Health (NCSMH), the National School Mental Health Curriculum helps states, districts, and schools across the United States understand the core components of comprehensive school mental health and engage in a planning process around implementation of services.
+Co-developed by the Mental Health Technology Transfer Center (MHTTC) Network Coordinating Office and the National Center for School Mental Health (NCSMH), the this National School Mental Health resource helps states, districts, and schools across the United States understand the core components of comprehensive school mental health and engage in a planning process around implementation of services.

 The SHAPE System: School Health Assessment and Performance Evaluation System